idai-institute/scalable-textgrad/README.md

 | --- | --- | --- |
 | `STG_WORKSPACE_ROOT` | Root directory that stores agent workspaces | `./agents` |
 | `STG_CODEX_COMMAND` | Path to the Codex CLI executable | `codex` |

+The Architect exposes `POST /agent/start` to bootstrap a new workspace.